FurWaz/Furalizer/README.md

 Furalizer is a simple, customizable and powerful audio visualizer.

-You can use it to play musics with a customized visualizer in realtime, but also to export and save the custom visualizer you just made !
+You can use it to play music with a custom viewer in realtime, but also to export and save the customized viewer you just created in a mp4 file !

 Enjoy !